pydicom/pynetdicom/docs/examples/print.rst

 * *Printer SOP Class* used with N-EVENT-REPORT and N-GET to monitor the status of the printer.

-There are also the following *optional* SOP Classes which may be supported:
+There are also the following SOP Classes that are not included under the Meta Print Mangement SOP Classes and which may optionally be supported:

 * *Basic Annotation Box SOP Class* used with N-SET to describe the presentation of an annotation on a film.
 * *Print Job SOP Class* used with N-EVENT-REPORT and N-GET to monitor the execution of the print process.
+Receiving N-EVENT-REPORT requests from the SCP when acting as an SCU is not supported and any such requests will automatically be responded to with a ``0x0000`` - Success status.
 * *Printer Configuration Retrieval SOP Class* used with N-GET to retrieve key imaging characteristics of the printer.
 * *Presentation LUT SOP Class* used with N-CREATE and N-DELETE to prepare image